OS2World/UTIL-PRINT-ecups/gui/printer/manager/readme.txt

 PM Printer Manager
-Version 0.46
+Version 0.50

-  Printer Manager is a new graphical printer management tool designed to replace several older, separate programs by integrating their functions in one, centralize utility:
+  Printer Manager is a new graphical printer management tool designed to replace several older, separate programs by integrating their functions in one, centralized utility:
     - INSTPDR.EXE (done)
     - ECSPRINT.EXE (done)
     - CUPSWIZ.EXE (not yet implemented)